 Do you offer a guarantee?

-Yes, we offer a 30-night guarantee on our products because we are confident that SnoreRx really works.
-If there’s any reason that you are not satisfied with your purchase, we are happy to refund you the purchase price.
+Yes, we offer a 30-night guarantee on our products to new customers because we are confident that SnoreRx really works.
+If there's any reason that you are not satisfied with your purchase, we are happy to refund you the purchase price.
 Please see our guarantee page for more details on our return policy.